 The top of the fleur-de-lys is bordered on either side by tracery in the shape of elliptical mouchettes.
 Extending above the central petal and between the mouchettes is a cross.
 Above the arches containing the fleurs-de-lys are slightly elongated (horizontally) versions of the figure of grape leaf and bunch of grapes contained in tracery above and below the lock on the lower door panel.
 The photo on the left, below, shows the spires found on either side of the panels, separating them architecturally as the eye moves from front to back of the cabinet.
 These are fleurs-de-lys with heft, making an emphatic statement that this is a French cabinet by evoking one of France's most enduring symbols.

-Below the fleur-de-lys on the right side of the chest is a panel containing a tall column on which a rooster, the unofficial national symbol of France, sits.
+Below the fleur-de-lys on the right side of the cabinet is a panel containing a tall column on which a rooster, the unofficial national symbol of France, sits.
 We can tell it is a rooster thanks to its comb.
 The feathers are richly carved and its wings are spread.
 As with the fleurs-de-lys, the column and rooster are surrounded by tracery, including elliptical shapes framing quatrefoils.
 It remains a possibility that the rooster was a heraldic symbol used by whoever commissioned this cabinet, especially considering the crossed elements on the column, some sort of weapon with a bushy head.

 We have encountered roosters before, as elements of heraldry.
 For example on Cabinet 5112B a pair of roosters appears to dance and crow at the same time.
-The rooster on this cabinet (below, on the right) faces toward toward the dramatic action depicted on the main panels of the front of the dressoir.
+The rooster on this cabinet (below, on the right) faces toward the dramatic action depicted on the main panels of the front of the dressoir.
 Its mouth open, it is as if the rooster is about to sound a cock-a-doodle-do.
 Perhaps it was his job to awaken the Virgin Mary in advance of Gabriel's arrival.
 Or the cock may be a reminder of Peter's disavowals of Jesus, whose birth is yet to come after the events depicted on the front of the cabinet.